Probing factorization violation with vector angularities: Resummed calculation

 Our results for $a = -0.25, 0, 0.5, 1$ at LL and NLL$'$ are shown in \fig{results}.
 The bands indicate the perturbative uncertainty and are obtained by scale variations, as discussed in \sec{resummation}.
 We apply the same factor for the scale variations as was used to normalize the central curve, instead of separately normalizing each of the scale variations.
 This makes our uncertainty estimate more conservative.
-Formally our expressions diverge at $a=0$, so in this case we take the limit numerically by setting $a=0.01$.
-This yields a reasonable result at LL, but the NLL$'$ curve is unstable and therefore omitted.
+Formally our expressions diverge at $a=0$, so in this case we take the limit numerically by setting $a=0.01$~\footnote{The divergence at $a=0$ in the one-loop soft- and beam functions requires a rapidity regulator, see e.g.~Refs.~\cite{Collins:2011zzd,Echevarria:2011epo,Chiu:2012ir}.
+We have checked that the $1/a$ poles cancel when summing the one-loop contributions from the soft- and beam functions, and that the result in the $a\to 0 $ limit agrees with the known result for transverse momentum factorization~\cite{Becher:2010tm,Ritzmann:2014mka}.
+The soft anomalous dimension ``converts" into the rapidity anomalous dimension in this limit, as discussed for the angularity event shape in $e^+e^-$ collisions with respect to a \emph{recoil-free} axis~\cite{Larkoski:2014uqa,Bell:2018vaa}.}.
+This yields a reasonable result at LL, but the NLL$'$ curve is unstable due to large cancellations between the one-loop soft and beam functions and therefore omitted.
 For the other values of $a$, the LL and NLL$'$ uncertainty bands tend to overlap, except for larger values of $|\vec \tau_a|$.
 There, our results are anyway less reliable because our factorization formula does not account for power corrections of $\mathcal{O}(|\vec \tau_a|^2/Q^2)$, which could be remedied by matching to the NLO cross section.
 For $a=0.5$ and 1, the uncertainties at NLL$'$ are smaller than at LL, indicating convergence.
 For $a = -0.25$, the (relative) uncertainties at LL and NLL$'$ are very similar.
-This is in line with the results in Ref.~\cite{Procura:2018zpn} for angularities in jets, see their fig.~7, where their $\beta$ corresponds to $a+1$.
+This is in line with the results in Ref.~\cite{Procura:2018zpn} for angularities in jets, see their Fig.~7, where their $\beta$ corresponds to $a+1$.